 The costs of nuclear power, which will be paid by us all – now and in the future – are too great to justify the profit made by a few.

-Every other month we produce an informative newsletter which is sent out to all our members, keeping them up to date with relevant news and the latest information.
-We hold regular committee and social meetings and anyone is very welcome to attend as we are always pleased to discuss issues and comments on our campaign, though only SH members have voting rights.
-We also organise public meetings with speakers.
-(See Events).
+We hold monthly meetings and anyone is very welcome to attend by Zoom as we are always pleased to discuss issues and comments on our campaign, though only SH members have voting rights.
+Please get in touch via Contact Us if you are interested.

 Campaigning against new nuclear